 There are ways to reduce your exposure to chemicals in the quest for beautiful hair but it is confusing and contradictory.

-Here are some of the problems, just to name a few:
+Here are some of the problems that make deciphering healthier options in hair colour, just to name a few:

 - The unregulated use of the word “organic”.
 If you really want and need to be organic then look for “certified organic” (which some shampoos and conditioners are) and check who the certifying body is.